ripple-alpha/ripple-alpha-lib/docs/index.md

 1. Install [Node.js](https://nodejs.org) and [Yarn](https://yarnpkg.com/en/docs/install).
 Most Linux distros have a package for Node.js; check that it's the version you want.
 2. Use yarn to install RippleAPI:
-      `yarn add ripple-lib`
+      `yarn add ripple-alpha-lib`

-After you have installed ripple-lib, you can create scripts using the [boilerplate](#boilerplate) and run them using the Node.js executable, typically named `node`:
+After you have installed ripple-alpha-lib, you can create scripts using the [boilerplate](#boilerplate) and run them using the Node.js executable, typically named `node`:

       `node script.js`